Why I Started Big Network

 Big Network is Born

 In between selling my ISP in 2015 and starting another in 2018 I moved from Seattle, my home of 34 years to NYC with the intention to start a new ISP and having a new life adventure.
 I spent time exploring technologies, building ideas and consulting.
-One evening I accidentally bought a 130ft Dutch Ship in an online auction.
-I ended up restoring it and I turned it into a floating house for myself in NYC and lived there for almost 3 years.
 I also spent alot of time studying how networking was changing as we knew it.
+Intent based networks, mesh networks, software defined networks, sd-wan and sd-lan, edge and zero-trust to name a few.
 I was building new contacts and was exploring developments with Software Defined Wide Area Networking (SD-WAN) and SDN.
 From what I saw SD-WAN was just an overlay network that used multiple ISPs to provide bulletproof connectivity for service delivery.
-We had already done this at Really Fast and Honest.net with our tunnelling magic.
+We had already partially done pieces of this at Really Fast and Honest.net with our tunnelling.
 It was time to expand the vision of overlay networks.

 I became obsessed with the idea of networks that could be consistent over the top of any network and managed centrally.
-I decided to leave Honest.net to build a new company focused entirely on Software Defined Overlay Networking.
-I wanted to build a platform where anyone could provision virtual, over the top networks at the click of a button.
+I decided to leave Honest.net to build a new company focused entirely on Software Defined Overlay Networking and building a technology that could easily connecting everything and be deployed anywhere.
+I wanted to build a platform where anyone could simply provision secure, virtual, over the top networks and services at the click of a button.

 I knew we would need to have the following properties: